fuchsnj/rust_catapult/README.md

 ## Quick Start

-Creating a client, which is required for everything else.
+Create a client, which is required for everything else.
 ```rust
 let client = Client::new(
 	"u-0123456789abcdefg", //user id